IPFS

 ||

-this Excel sheet You will use the same Excel sheet to fill in the results for
+[After filling, save this Excel sheet You will use the

-PF400 which is the subject of the next exercise.]
+same Excel sheet to fill in the results for PF400 which is the subject of the

-computed current to measured current waveform of PF400 (bank, tube and operating parameters all correctly given)
+Participant to fit computed current to measured current waveform of PF400 (bank, tube and

-In Modulek 1, we worked with the
+In Modulek 1, we worked with the Singaporean NX2; a 3kJ neon

-Singaporean NX2; a 3kJ neon plasma focus designed for SXR lithography.
-This
+plasma focus designed for SXR lithography.
+This week we worked with the Polish

-week we worked with the Polish PF1000, one of the largest plasma focus (MJ) in
+PF1000, one of the largest plasma focus (MJ) in the world.
+You are now given

-the world.
-You are now given data for the PF400, a small sub-kJ plasma focus
+data for the PF400, a small sub-kJ plasma focus operated in

-Given: the current
+Given: the current waveform data of the

-waveform data of the PF400, digitized from a published waveform.
-The data is in
+PF400, digitized from a published waveform.
+The data is in the file PF400data.xls.

-Your job: is to fit
+Your job: is to fit model

-model parameters until the computed current waveform matches the measured waveform.
+parameters until the computed current waveform matches the measured waveform.

 Some guidance is given below.

-Suggested steps to fit PF400:
+Suggested steps to

-Copy a clean copy
+Copy a clean copy of File7RADPF05.14.xls

 (called File7) from your Reference folder to your Desktop.
 Open File 7.

-Copy PF400data.xls
+Copy PF400data.xls into Sheet2 of File7.

-into Sheet2 of File7.
 The measured waveform is already pre-charted

-from Sheet 1 onto Sheet 2; using strings: “=sheet1!$a$20:$a$6000”
+computed current data from Sheet 1 onto Sheet 2; using

 [without the quotation marks] &: “=sheet1!$b$20:$b$6000”

 [without the quotation marks].
-No trace of computed current appears yet, since we
+No trace of computed current appears yet, since

-have not yet ‘fired’ PF400.
+we have not yet ‘fired’ PF400.

-down the bank, tube and operating parameters (from the table in the lower part
+Write down the bank, tube and operating

-of the page, NOT from the top line, which contains some nominal values).
-Toggle
+line, which contains some nominal values).
+Toggle to Sheet 1.

-Configure the Universal Plasma
+the Universal Plasma Focus:

-Key in the
+Key in the following bank and tube

-following bank and tube parameters and the operating parameters.
+parameters and the operating parameters.

 Lo(nH) |